Understanding Low Water Pressure in Sydney Homes

 4. Leaking Pipes

-Hidden leaks reduce available pressure by diverting water before it reaches fixtures.
-Even small leaks have noticeable effects.
+Hidden leaks reduce available pressure by diverting water before it reaches your fixtures.
+Even small leaks can have a noticeable effect on pressure throughout the home.

 Signs of Hidden Leaks: